 Pastel-coloured houses and villas, chic boutiques, gourmet restaurants; this is La Dolce Vita at its finest.

-Reinvigorated after your visit to Positano, you ramble along the dazzling Amalfi Coast, visit another quaint town, and stop for photos on the way back.
+Reinvigorated after your visit to Positano, it's time to jump on the ferry and drift along the dazzling Amalfi Coast, visit another quaint town, and stop for photos on the way back.

 Hotel Plaza or similar, Salerno